Intermittent Fasting for Men: What You Need to Know

 Increase Restricted Hours

-Many dieters attempting to lose weight quickly via intermittent fasting restrict their food intake for only 12-14 hours.
+Many dieters attempting to lose weight quickly via intermittent fasting restrict their food intake to only 12-14 hours.

 If you restrict your food intake to 16 hours, you can increase the rate at which you lose weight.